rento-fox/rento-fox.github.io/README.md

 <br>

-This repository is for hosting Rento's personal web page
+This repository is for hosting Rento's personal website.

 Visit [Rento's web page](https://rento-fox.github.io "Note! doesn't open in a new tab")